Transvaginal Mesh Recall, FDA Ban and Discontinued Products

 On Feb.
 12, 2019, the FDA held another advisory committee meeting to review the safety and effectiveness of mesh for transvaginal repair of prolapse.

-In order to show the mesh was safe and effective, manufacturers had to prove it was superior to native tissue repair at 36 months and that the safety outcomes were comparable.
+To demonstrate that the mesh was safe and effective, manufacturers had to show it was superior to native tissue repair at 36 months and that safety outcomes were comparable.

-Boston Scientific and Coloplast were unable to provide adequate data to the FDA, and the agency ordered them to stop selling their products on April 16, 2019.
+Boston Scientific and Coloplast were unable to provide adequate data to the FDA.
+The agency ordered them and other manufacturers to stop selling transvaginal mesh for pelvic organ prolapse on April 16, 2019.

 Several companies have voluntarily withdrawn products from the market without issuing recalls.
-When a company withdraws a medical device, it stops selling it.
-When it recalls a medical device, it warns the public of risks and usually pays for any complications and surgeries associated with the removal of the device.
+When a company withdraws a medical device, it stops selling the product.
+When a company recalls a medical device, it warns the public of the risks and usually pays for any complications and surgeries associated with the device’s removal.

 Mentor Corporation Withdraws ObTape

-Mentor Corporation’s ObTape Vaginal Sling was a piece of mesh used to treat incontinence in women.
+Mentor Corporation’s ObTape Vaginal Sling was a mesh device used to treat incontinence in women.

 To get clearance to sell its device, Mentor told the FDA the product was essentially the same as Johnson & Johnson’s Tension Free Vaginal Tape System, which had been cleared based on claims it was much like Boston Scientific’s recalled ProteGen Sling.